dsl-logo

 A chattel mortgage is a type of secured business finance commonly used to buy vehicles or other business equipment.
 With a chattel mortgage, the asset being purchased (known as the ‘chattel’) is registered as security for the loan (mortgage).

-This means the lender can reclaim the asset if you default on the loan.
+This setup reduces risk for the lender, which is why chattel mortgage rates are typically lower than those on unsecured business finance.
+But it does mean that the lender can reclaim the asset if you default on the loan.
 The lender must also register their interest in the vehicle or asset on the Personal Property Securities Register (PPSR) until you pay off the loan.

 How does a chattel mortgage work?